Complexity of Shift Bribery in Committee Elections: Chamberlin-Courant and Its Variants

 We set the committee size to be $1 + s + r +1$, and we set the budget $B = h$.
 We use unit price functions.
 The internal tie-breaking is such that $p$ precedes $p'$, for each $S_i \in \calS$, $c^-(S_i)$ precedes~$c^+(S_i)$, and for each $u_j \in U$, $c^-(u_j)$ precedes~$c^+(u_j)$.

-The correctness proof works analogous to that for \GreedyApprovalCC.
+The correctness proof is analogous to that for \GreedyApprovalCC.
 To see this, let us now analyze how \GreedyBordaCC proceeds on the just-constructed election.
 As in the proof of \autoref{thm:greedy-borda-cc-inapprox}, it is clear that in the first iteration it picks $b$.
 Due to the values of $N$ and $T_s$, in the next $s$ iterations, for each $S_i \in \calS$, Greedy-Borda-CC either adds $c^-(S_i)$ to the committee or it adds $c^+(S_i)$ to the committee.
-With a shift action of cost $h$---by shifting $p$ forward in the votes of the set-selection voters---we can select which $h$ of the $c^+(S_i)$ candidates are introduced into the committee (indeed, we need to introduce~$h$ for them to increase $p$'s score---in the final iteration---by~$h$).
+With a shift action of cost $h$---by shifting $p$ forward in the votes of the set-selection voters---we can select which $h$ of the $c^+(S_i)$ candidates are introduced into the committee (indeed, we need to introduce~$h$ of them to increase $p$'s score---in the final iteration---by~$h$).

 In the next $r$ iterations, for each $j$ Greedy-Borda-CC picks either $c^-(u_j)$ or $c^+(u_j)$.
-It is easy to verify that it picks exactly those $c^+(u_j)$ candidates for which in the preceding iterations it has picked at least one candidate $c^+(S_i)$ such that $u_j \in S_i$.
+One can verify that it picks exactly those $c^+(u_j)$ candidates for which in the preceding iterations it has picked at least one candidate $c^+(S_i)$ such that $u_j \in S_i$ (due to the covering voters).

 In the final iteration, Greedy-Borda-CC either picks~$p$ or~$p'$.
-It picks the former one exactly if it managed to pick $h$ candidates from $\calS':=\{c^+(S_{j_1}), \ldots, c^+(S_{j_h})\}$ and all candidates $c^+(u_j)$ (since then $p$ gains additional~$h$ points and $p'$ loses all points from the verification voters; $p$ wins due to tie-breaking).
+It picks the former one exactly if it managed to pick $h$ candidates from $\calS':=\{c^+(S_{j_1}), \ldots, c^+(S_{j_h})\}$ and all candidates $c^+(u_j)$ (since then $p'$ loses $|U|$ points from the verification voters and has score $N\cdot T_p + 1 +2h$, $p$ has the same score, as it gets $2h$ points from the set selection voters, and tie-breaking prefers $p$ to $p'$).
 This happens if and only if we applied a shift action that ensured selection of those $h$ of the $c^+(S_i)$ candidates that correspond to a set cover, that is, $\bigcup_{S\in\calS'}S=U$.

 To complete the proof for the \GreedyBordaCC case, we need to pick the values of $N$, $T_s$, $T_u$, and $T_p$.
 It is easy to see that the values $T_p = (r\cdot s \cdot h)^3$, $T_u = T_p^3$, $T_s = T_u^3$, and $N = T_s^3$ suffice.